Soumya murder case: Medical treatment and death

 not recordable, and cardiac sounds were not heard.
 She was declared dead at 15.00 on that day.

 Postmortem report

-Dr. Sherly Vasu who was then working as Professor and Head of Department of Forensic Medicine, M.C.H.
-Thrissur conducted the postmortem examination of the deceased with the assistance of five other doctors.
-The opinion of her as to the cause of death mentioned in the postmortem report is as follows: "The decedent had died due to blunt injuries sustained to head as a result of blunt impact (injury no.1) and fall (injury no.2) and their complications including aspiration of blood into air passages (during unprotected unconscious state following head trauma) resulting in anoxic brain damage.
+Dr. Sherly Vasu, who was then working as Professor and Head of Department of Forensic Medicine, M.C.H.
+Thrissur conducted the postmortem examination of Soumya with the assistance of five other doctors.
+The opinion as to her cause of death mentioned in the postmortem report is as follows: "The decedent had died due to blunt injuries sustained to head as a result of blunt impact (injury no.1) and fall (injury no.2) and their complications including aspiration of blood into air passages (during unprotected unconscious state following head trauma) resulting in anoxic brain damage.
 She also showed injuries as a result of assault and rape.
 She had features of multiple organ disfunction at the time of death."